darkobits/formation/docs/concepts/working-with-model-values.md

   };

   vm.$onInit = () => {
-    // Disable the form while we load data so as to avoid weird state. vm.myForm.disable();
+    // Disable the form while we load data from our API. vm.myForm.disable();

     $http.get('/api/someEndpoint').then(({data}) => {